mpbacklund/EVPRE_Reloaded/README.md

 # EVPRE_Reloaded
+* use the command `git clone -b new-ui --single-branch git@github.com:DIRECTLab/EVPRE-frontend.git` to get the project

 ### Dependencies
 * Make sure you have Node.js and Docker installed on your machine before attempting to run this project